optionallychained/Space-Force/README.md

 # Space Force

-A gravity-focused puzzle game; remake of an old Ludum Dare entry using Aura
+A gravity-focused skill game; remake of an old Ludum Dare entry using Aura

 ## Play